Emmanuel-Adeyemo/Emmanuel-Adeyemo/README.md

 - 👀 I’m interested in applying machine/deep learning to Ag
 - 🌱 I’m currently learning Tensorflow API
 - 💞️ I’m looking to collaborate on new technologies that can be applied to Ag
-- 📫 How to reach me on twitter @emaMLbreedin

 <!---
 Emmanuel-Adeyemo/Emmanuel-Adeyemo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.